-From the A1(M), the southern part of Holme Fen can be reached from the B660, turning left about half a mile after the railway crossing at Holme village.
+From the A1(M), the southern part of Holme Fen can be reached from the B660, turning left into New Long Drove about half a mile after the railway crossing at Holme village.
 For the western part of the reserve (including Holme Fen posts) there is access from Yaxley Road, the minor road leading from Yaxley to Holme village.
-The road linking the two parts of the reserve is currently in very poor condition, particularly the northern part of New Long Drove (see map).
+The northern part of New Long Drove was, until recently in very poor condition, but resurfacing has now made access much easier between the two part of Holme Fen.

 Taking a peaceful walk through birch woodland and bird watching on the meres.

 657 acres (266 hectares)

 Cattle are not found on this site at any time of the year.

 Along the two roads in Holme Fen there are several laybys in which vehicles can be parked free of charge.
 This is a remote site so it is advisable not to leave any valuables in your car.
 There is currently no designated cycle parking.

 Blue badge holder parking: There is currently no specific disabled parking at this site.